Schedule Service

 The magic of a central air purifier is its seamless integration with the HVAC system you already have.
 The unit is professionally installed within the ductwork, usually near the indoor air handler.
 When your furnace or air conditioner turns on, it pulls air from your home through the return ducts.
 Before that air is heated or cooled and sent back into your living spaces, it passes through the central air purifier.
 The purifier’s advanced filters trap particles and contaminants, ensuring only clean, conditioned air is distributed throughout your home.
 This process repeats continuously, cleaning the air in every room multiple times a day.

-HEPA Filtration vs. UV-C Light Technology
+HEPA vs. UV-C Light: Which Technology Is Better?

 When looking at central air purifiers, you’ll often see two main technologies mentioned: HEPA filtration and UV-C light.
 A High-Efficiency Particulate Air (HEPA) filter is a mechanical filter that traps 99.97% of airborne particles as small as 0.3 microns.
 This makes it incredibly effective against dust, pollen, mold spores, and pet dander.
 On the other hand, UV-C light technology doesn’t trap particles.
 Instead, it uses ultraviolet light to neutralize airborne viruses, bacteria, and other germs by destroying their DNA, rendering them harmless.
 Many modern air quality products combine both for a more complete solution.